BillHertzing/ATAP.Utilities/SolutionDocumentation/LoadingNewComputer.md

 ## Setup Fiddler Options

 ## Setup Jenkins Master

 ToDo: how to copy jobs and nodes
-ToDo: how to chnage the jenkins agents to communicate with teh new master
+ToDo: how to change the jenkins agents to communicate with teh new master

 ### Change Powershell from V5 to V7 on Master and Slaves

 `http://utat022:4040/configureTools/`